neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

 Cutting traces
 **************

-:Author: Jose Guzman
+:Authors: Jose Guzman, Alois Schlögl and Christoph Schmidt-Hieber
-:Date:  |today|
+:Updated: |today|

 As described in :doc:`/manual/python` chapter of the :doc:`/manual/index`, a very often requested feature of `Stimfit <http://www.stimfit.org>`_ is to cut an original trace to show it in a presentation or publication.
 This feature, however, has been only integrated into the stf module, and not in the `Stimfit <http://www.stimfit.org>`_ main menubar.
 With this, `Stimfit <http://www.stimfit.org>`_ preserves its user interface as clear and user-friendly as possible.